shraman-rc/graphseg/README.md

 Due to the algorithm's simplicity, getting nice segmentation results requires striking a balance between `k` and `m` to avoid over-/under-segmentation.
 If, for instance, you'd like to capture the entire railing in `img/2.jpg` as one segment, you must increase `k` (not `m`).
 Note that `k` influences a threshold which adaptively during the segmentation phase, whereas `m` dictates agglomeration in a local neighborhood _after_ the spanning forest is complete.

-### Keypoint-based tracking

-To use this code for tracking/labeling, provide a keypoints file with the `-kps` flag.
-See `img/` for sample keypoint files and `run.sh` for sample commands.

 ## Implementation Details